nwutils/nw-builder/packages/nw-builder/README.md

 ## Concepts

-`nw-builder` can get, run and build NW.js applications.
-We refer to them as get, run and build modes.
+`nw-builder` can get, run, build and package NW.js applications.
+We refer to them as get, run, build and package modes.

 ### Get Mode